-Other Things to Do in Bodrum
+Fun Things to Do in Bodrum

-- Spend an afternoon in Bodrum.
-The charming harbor town has restaurants and souvenir shopping.
+- Spend an afternoon in Bodrum town.
+The charming harbor has restaurants and souvenir shopping.

 - Take a day cruise from Bodrum harbor on a wooden Gulet boat and spend a leisurely afternoon exploring the coastline and bays.